 Speaking of delight, we live and breathe the KANO model.
 This is a simple, two-axis grid mapping product investment against product satisfaction.
 The KANO model refutes the idea that fixing everything about your product makes for a better product.
 Instead, offering delightful (but often simple) features has the potential to greatly improve customer satisfaction—with less effort.
 When setting feature priorities, plot them on a KANO graph.
 Make sure you’re meeting customers’ basic expectations—but only invest in basic features to the extent that customers are satisfied.
 Then focus on consistently delighting them.

 Is my process transparent to executives, sales, marketing and engineering?

 To gain support for your priorities, executives and stakeholders need to understand how you set those priorities to begin with.
 So much of a product manager’s job is about alignment—which is not easy to come by.
 But alignment can be much more smoothly attained when everyone understands why they are aligning.
 Offering a transparent framework for stakeholders to see how you prioritize will take some of the hiccups out of the process.
+(Using our roadmap templates is an excellent way to establish a transparent framework, by the way.)
 Setting priorities isn’t just about making a list—it’s about getting buy-in for your plan.